sanjucta/angular-forms-demo/README.md

 This is a small project that demonstrates how to create Reactive Forms using Angular(>=2.0).
 This project uses Angular 4, but the Reactive Forms techniques demonstrated here will work just as well with Angular 2.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine
+These instructions will help you get a copy of the project up and running on your local machine

 ### Prerequisites